jp2006/ProductTitleSummarizationCorpus/README.md

-# Title Summarization Corpus
+# Product Title Summarization(PTS) Corpus

 Dataset for CIKM 2018 paper "Multi-Source Pointer Network for Product Title Summarization"

 ### Description

-Each line in corpus.txt consists of a pair of titles (original title, short title),   their brand, and commodity names.
+Each line in corpus.txt consists of a pair of titles (original title, short title),  their brands, and commodity names.
 Each line is `tab-delimited` (two tabs) with the following format:

 ```bash
 <original title>\t\t<short title>\t\t<brand>\t\t<commodity name>